-Atlanta is famous for its plentiful greenery, and there are so many gorgeous parks that call the city home.
+There are so many gorgeous parks that call the ATL home.

 If you’re looking for that perfect place for a picnic, or a hike to get the heart pumping.
 Atlanta has a great selection of parks and nature reserves that’ll help you forget you’re in the hustling city.

 There’s enchanting waterfalls, insane views of the iconic skyline, and so much more on this list of the prettiest parks to visit in Atlanta:

 Located about 1 mile from Downtown Atlanta, between the Midtown and Virginia Highland neighborhoods is the gorgeous Piedmont Park.
 Home to Georgia’s Botanical Gardens, you could make a day of it at Piedmont.
 The views of the skyline are unbeatable, making it the perfect place to watch the sunset.

 Nestled within Emory University’s North Decatur campus is Lullwater Preserve.
 The tranquil vibes will relax you into forgetting that you’re in Atlanta.
 Enjoy its gorgeous waterfalls and castle ruins, and get lost in that famous Georgian nature.
 Expect a lot of dog-lovers and fitness fanatics, as this place has great running and walking trails.

 Although the Atlanta Botanical Garden is in Piedmont Park, this Atlantan gem deserves it’s own place on the list.
 You can spend an entire day exploring this picturesque attractions, with plenty to do for the whole family!
 Right now, there’s an incredible art installation by Green Man artist Patrick Shearn that’s taken over part of the gardens.